-Treasury Secretary Jack Lew selected McFarland’s design after consultation with Mint officials, the Citizens Coinage Advisory Committee, the United States Commission of Fine Arts, and a panel of Hall of Fame baseball greats consisting of Joe Morgan, Brooks Robinson, Ozzie Smith, Don Sutton, and Dave Winfield.
+Treasury Secretary Jack Lew selected McFarland’s design after consultation with Mint officials, the Citizens Coinage Advisory Committee (CCAC), the United States Commission of Fine Arts (CFA), and a panel of Hall of Fame baseball greats consisting of Joe Morgan, Brooks Robinson, Ozzie Smith, Don Sutton, and Dave Winfield.
 The Mint notified the public of Lew’s selection on October 8, 2013, but McFarland didn’t know she’d won until Coin World called for an interview.

 For the 28-year-old artist, the publicity surrounding the coin’s release in 2014 will shine a klieg light on her budding career.
 McFarland studied art and design under Daniel Dove and Michael Barton Miller at the California Polytechnic State University, and creating figurative portraits is her primary focus.

 After spending some time in Boston, painting in her personal studio, McFarland returned to California to focus on smaller canvases.
 She chose to do a series of etchings on coins and tokens, including the “Mr. President” series of tokens issued by Shell gas stations in the 1960s (a complete set of which, we might add, is probably impossible to complete).